PXiSE: The Grid’s New Operating System

 Testing complete, they brought their solution home, creating a microgrid in Sempra Energy’s high-rise headquarters building in downtown San Diego.
 The controller optimized the use of the building’s electric-vehicle chargers, solar panels, and storage batteries.
 It also reduced reliance on grid power in the late afternoon and early evening, when demand and prices typically spiked.
 This shift quickly reduced the building’s utility bill by 20% – clearly proving their original theory.

 PXiSE was created by utility engineers to help utilities better leverage clean energy resources, save money, and enable their grids to respond rapidly to maintain maximum uptime, even in the face of changing weather and climate conditions.
 We’ve come a long way, but our motivation remains the same.
 Since that first homerun, PXiSE has put in place an experienced leadership team and expanded our grid control product line.
-We’ve delivered more than 1 GW of projects across 3 continents and 7 countries, helping our clients around the globe reach their grid management and climate goals.
+We’ve delivered more than 1.5 GW of projects, helping our clients around the globe reach their grid management and climate goals.

 That’s our story.
 Tell us yours.